M17-Project/M17_spec/docs/application_layer.rst

 using a single key.
 It is recommended to change keys after that period.

-To combat replay attacks, a 64-bit timestamp shall be embedded into the NONCE field.
+To combat replay attacks, a 32-bit timestamp shall be embedded into the NONCE field.
 The field structure is shown in Table 9.
-Timestamp is the number of seconds that elapsed since the beginning of 1970-01-01, 00:00:00 UTC, minus leap seconds (a.k.a. “unix time”).
+Timestamp is 32 LSB portion of the number of seconds that elapsed since the beginning of 1970-01-01, 00:00:00 UTC, minus leap seconds (a.k.a. “unix time”).